glottospace/glottospace/paper.md

 ![Examples of glottodata (left) and glottosubdata (right) without metadata tables.\label{fig:data}](joss_data.png)

 The glottodata structure is appropriate when one wants to assign one or more features to each language in the dataset (as e.g. in WALS).
-The glottosubdata structure allows for assigning more complex structures (inventories) to each language in the dataset, which may vary in size from one language to another, such as phoneme inventories (Phoible;  [@Moran:2019] construction/morphological inventories (AUTOTYP; [@Bickel:2022], and subordination strategies in SAILS [@van Gijn:2016].
+The glottosubdata structure allows for assigning more complex structures (inventories) to each language in the dataset, which may vary in size from one language to another, such as phoneme inventories (Phoible;  [@Moran:2019] construction/morphological inventories (AUTOTYP; [@Bickel:2022], and subordination strategies in SAILS [@vanGijn:2016].

 Although all metadata tables that can be generated for glotto(sub)data are optional, some of these tables can greatly facilitate the automation and reproducibility of further analysis.
 Examples of metadata tables that can be generated by **glottospace** are: